 - Pedal-assist commuter powered by a Bosch motor

 - Shimano Altus 8-speed drivetrain

-- Maximum range of about 80 miles
+- The maximum range of about 80 miles

 - With plastic fenders and a rear rack included

 Experience the ultimate commute on this eBike with credentials that impress: Pedal-assist travel powered by a Bosch motor promising to give you stellar everyday rides while making steep hills feel flat when you engage the power-assist feature.
-Construction is outstanding: this E-commuter bike features both a 6061 aluminum frame and aluminum fork, so you enjoy stability and a lightweight ride.
+Construction is outstanding: this E-commuter bike features a 6061 aluminum frame and aluminum fork, so you enjoy stability and a lightweight ride.

 The Bosch Active Line Gen 3 motor invites you to go the distance, yet the battery only takes around 6.5 hours to charge completely.
 Minimum and maximum distance range?
 Travel between 30 and 80 miles, depending upon the model.

 Plastic fenders and a rear rack collaborate to help you get all of your gear to your office.
-This is no lightweight, so pack a lock to secure this 47-pound bicycle, so it remains safe when you’re not around.
+This is not lightweight, so pack a lock to secure this 47-pound bicycle, so it remains safe when you’re not around.

 –Affordable and Reliable-

 - Tektro M280 Mechanical disc brakes